 6- How about Benadryl for migraine nausea?

 Published research literature suggests that diphenhydramine may be helpful for nausea caused by vestibular symptoms like vertigo and dizziness.
-There is speculation that that sedative effect of Benadryl may also help the migraine nausea..
+There is speculation that the sedative effect of Benadryl may also help the migraine nausea.

 7- Can Benadryl give you rebound?

-Benadryl is not on the list of medications that contribute to the risk of rebound / medication-overuse headache.
-We have several resources to help our readers understand if they are in rebound and how they can help escape the difficult trap.
+Benadryl is not on the list of medications that contribute to the risk of rebound / medication-overuse headache or medication adaptation headache as we in the community are moving towards calling it.
+We have several resources to help our readers understand if they are in rebound and how they can help escape this difficult trap.

-8- I’ve gotten intravenous Benadryl in cocktails at the hospital.
+8- I’ve gotten an intravenous Benadryl cocktail for migraine at the hospital.
 Why is that?

-9- When taking Benadryl for migraine, what should I know to help with the attack?
+9- When taking Benadryl for migraine headache, what should I know to help with the attack?